 The research project investigates the possible realization and effects of such future devices on medical practice and care as well as on the practice of design.
 It is aimed to gain insights especially for the future role of designers and their social responsibility in the context of designing highly technical artifacts for our distributed heterogeneous societal practices.

-With the use of real-time systems, medical processes could be optimized, because data could be provided right in time when it is needed and it could be continuously updated.
+Through the use of real-time systems, medical processes will be optimized, because data will be provided right in time when it is needed and it could be continuously updated.
 This would affect both, the results, as well as their representation and mediation in the full impact of treatment.

-For the design of medical products that use real-time techmologies three priorities derived.
-These will be applied in practical applications, for example in the field of diagnostic imaging to show possible intersections, connections and effects of this technology on people, medical products and the medical system.
-The result of this work should inspire future medical product developments or environments that want to integrate real-time technologies.
+For the future design of medical devices, which make use of real-time technologies, three priorities are presented in detail.
+These are applied in practical applications, for example in the field of diagnostic imaging, to show possible intersections, connections and effects of this technology for people, medical products and the system of healthcare.

 Right until the late 18th century, animal and plant products were used as medicine, as well as human body parts and fluids.
 People believed, for example, that beans had a curative effect in kidney diseases, and because of their form, walnuts were used for treatments of the brain.
 In those days implications of natural products were mostly drawn from their form, taste or smell.